CarlosMasio/proxer-max/README.md

 # Proxer-Max

-Proxer-Max is a tool that changes your IP address every second to provide enhanced privacy and security.
+Proxer-Max is a tool that changes your IP address every 30 seconds using Windscribe VPN, providing enhanced privacy and security.
 It's ideal for maintaining anonymity, bypassing geo-restrictions, and avoiding detection while browsing.

 ## Installation